"All Wave" Communication Receiver

 |PR-10 Pre-selector SN:

-Here are profiles of three communication receivers that were contemporaries of the Patterson PR-10.
+Here are profiles of three communication receivers that were popular contemporaries of the Patterson PR-10.
 The Hammarlund Comet Pro, the National FB-7 and the Radio Manufacturing Engineers RME-9D.
 These receivers were found in many ham shacks from the mid-thirties up to WWII.
 Within a couple of years, by 1936, many high-quality communication receivers were on the market.
 But, in 1934, the field was limited and that allowed a West Coast builder like Patterson Radio Company to offer an advanced, competitive receiver for a bargain price.

 - Comet-Pro - The Comet Pro was introduced as the Comet